 What is the National Cardiac Registry?

-The NCR is a clinical quality registry that will collect national data on the outcomes for patients who receive treatment for cardiovascular disease.
+The NCR is a clinical quality registry that collects national data on the outcomes for patients who receive treatment for cardiovascular disease.
 The registry will focus on selected high burden, high-risk clinical conditions, cardiac procedures and devices.

 Why are you collecting this information?